51st Annual Commencement

-Herkimer County Community College held its 50th annual Commencement on Friday, May 18 in the varsity gymnasium.
-There were 431 candidates for associate degrees and 16 candidates for certificates.
-This year’s class included 69 students who completed their degrees entirely online through Herkimer College’s Internet Academy.
+Herkimer County Community College held its 51st annual Commencement on Friday, May 17, 2019 in the varsity gymnasium.
+There were 463 candidates for associate degrees and certificates.
+This year’s class included 63 students who completed their degrees entirely online through Herkimer College’s Internet Academy.

 President Cathleen McColgin said, “Regardless of your goals coming to Herkimer, there is no doubt you leave Herkimer with valuable new skills and a greater awareness of the world.
 You have learned to overcome challenges, be independent, manage your time and be self-disciplined.
 Many of you have developed and honed your leadership skills and you have grown personally through participation in cultural, civic and social activities.
 Most importantly, you have met your academic goals, and prepared yourselves for the future.”